 Ethical and Governance Frameworks

+Training should emphasize not only technical use but also ethical considerations and critical evaluation of AI-generated outputs.
 Establish clear policies and guidelines on the responsible use of AI in research, covering issues such as authorship, plagiarism, data privacy, and bias mitigation.
 Incorporate AI ethics modules into postgraduate research methodology courses.

 Infrastructure and Data Development